Futurecredit/futurecredit/README.md

 Position sizes dynamically adjust based on volatility.
 Max drawdown control to avoid large losses.
 4. Smart Contract Integration
-Interacts with Ethereum smart contracts for executing buy/sell transactions.
+Interacts with Solana smart contracts for executing buy/sell transactions.
-Uses Web3.py to build, sign, and send transactions to the Ethereum network.
+Uses Web3.py to build, sign, and send transactions to the Solana network.
 Executes trades with specific conditions based on AI predictions and risk management.
 Installation
 Prerequisites
 Python 3.7 or later
-Ethereum wallet and private key (for interacting with DeFi protocols) Infura or Alchemy account (to connect to the Ethereum network) WebSocket-enabled exchange API (e.g., Binance)
+Solana wallet and private key (for interacting with DeFi protocols) Infura or Alchemy account (to connect to the Solana network) WebSocket-enabled exchange API (e.g., Binance)
 DeFi smart contract ABI and address
 Required Libraries